theam/haskell-do/README.md

 After doing that, `cd your-project-name && stack setup && stack build`.

-Back in the terminal where you cloned Haskell.do, run `stack Build.hs -- --run`, Haskell.do will open and it will ask you to open a Stack project.
+Back in the terminal where you cloned Haskell.do, run `stack Build.hs -r`, Haskell.do will open and it will ask you to open a Stack project.

 Navigate to the root of the project you just created and open `src/Lib.hs`

+> Due to a bug, the first time that Haskell.do opens, it won't show the code, and the backend won't spawn.
+It is recommended that you restart Haskell.do.
+It should run fine when you open it the second time.

 ### Main interface
 Let's begin by adding a text cell for documenting our analysis: